rspeer/language_data/README.md

 `language_data` is usually installed as a dependency of `langcodes`, and doesn't make much sense without it.
 You can `pip install language_data` anyway if you want.

 To install the `language_data` package in editable mode, run `poetry install` in the package root.
-(This is the equivalent of `pip install -e .`, which currently doesn't work because pip does not yet fully support PEP 621.)
+(This is the equivalent of `pip install -e .`, which will hopefully become compatible again soon via PEP 660.)